rlgraph/rlgraph/docs/environments.rst

 Simple Grid Worlds
 ++++++++++++++++++

-Grid worlds are great to quickly test learning capabilities of our agents.
+Grid worlds are a great way to quickly test the learning capabilities of our agents.
+They are simple worlds with square fields on which an agent can move up, down, left or right.
+There are walls, through which an agent cannot move, fire, on which a negative reward is collected, a starting state, from which the agent starts after a reset, and a goal state, which the agent has to reach in order to end the episode and to collect a large reward.
+RLgraph comes with its own GridWorld environment class that can be customized in its map (dimensions, locations of walls, etc..), the transition- and the reward function.